Is Durban Safe? 6 Areas to Avoid in This South African City

 - Johannesburg – South Africa’s largest city, ranked 6th on the Numbeo study.
 Similar to Cape Town, the city has nice areas with high security but the neighborhoods around the city center have been plagued with violent crime.

-- Port Elizabeth – the largest city on the Eastern Cape and the 10th most dangerous city according to the data.
+- According to the data, Port Elizabeth is the largest city on the Eastern Cape and the 10th most dangerous city.

 Safety and Security in Durban